MARCH 2021 – A MESSAGE FOR ALL MASE CARERS

 BACKGROUND ON THE MASE

 Daphne and Richard are two Founder Trustees of the MASE.
-They have have cared for, and lost a loved one to Alzheimer’s.
+They have have both cared for, and lost a loved one to Alzheimer’s.
 There are three other Trustees of the MASE: David Godden.
 Dave Degg and Michael Creek, who all bring a wealth of experience and a knowledge of the illness to the Groups.
 All Trustees are eager for people with dementia, and in particular their Carers, be given the opportunity of a much needed support service and hope the MASE will encourage people to openly discuss dementia and help to dismiss the myth of it being a taboo subject.

 Once a month, in Haughton, Rugeley, Cannock, Hednesford and Stafford a MASE Group takes place.
 The locations have reasonable access by public transport and are in safe locations close to each town.
 The premises have wheelchair access, accessible toilets, car parking and catering facilities.
 Every effort is made to make the MASE user-friendly by using suitable visual and audio equipment.